List of rulers of Odisha: Shailodbhava dynasty

+As the feudatory of Shashanka, Madhavaraja I had the title of Maharaja Mahasamanta.
+In the second copper plate chatter issued by Madhavaraja II from Kongoda, he is endowed with the title of Sakala-Kalingadhipati(Lord of the whole of Kalinga).
+Based on Chinese traveler Xuanzang's account it is believed that the Pushyabhuti emperor Harshavardhana may have invaded Utkala and Kongoda.
+But his victories if any may have been formal as Madhavaraja II did not refer to any overlordship in his grants after gaining independence from Shashanka.

 Bhaumakara dynasty

 The Bhauma or Bhauma-Kara Dynasty lasted from c.
 736 CE to c.
 940 CE.
 They mostly controlled the coastal areas of Kalinga.
-But by c.850 CE, they controlled most of modern Orissa.
+But by c.850 CE, they controlled most of modern Odisha.
 The later part of their reign was disturbed by rebellions from the Bhanja dynasty of the Sonepur and Boudh region.